root-project/root/README/ReleaseNotes/v622/index.md

     erased.
   - Implement `TCanvas::SetRealAspectRatio` to resize a canvas so that the plot inside is shown in real aspect.
+  - New graphics style "BELLE2" from Martin Ritter.

 ## 3D Graphics Libraries